 - A Cloud-Based Platform means that any server failures will not affect your website and your resources will not be shared with other customers

 - A simple and easy-to-use dashboard for installing, maintaining, and configuring your WordPress websites

 - All server-side configurations are managed by Namecheap, eliminating the need to choose a PHP version, configure limits or manually upload files

 - 3 levels of advanced caching to ensure Namecheap delivers your website as fast as possible, without the need for caching plugins

-- SFTP access that grants you full control over your website files
+- SFTP and database access that grants you full control over your website files

 - Support for Namecheap-registered domains, which pointed to our BasicDNS or PremiumDNS

 PLEASE NOTE: If you’d like to use WordPress with a domain name that is not registered with Namecheap, we recommend choosing one of our Shared Hosting plans.

 With each plan, you are given access to a cPanel (control panel) where all installations and other configurations can be managed.
 Here are just a few of Shared Hosting unique features: